 Same Hunter, Same Dog, Different Hunt

-It is immaterial there are just 4 quail in this picture.
+Immaterial there are just 4 quail in this picture.
 That dog is 8 months old on his first wild quail hunt.
-He is steady to point, wing, shot and drop.
+He is steady to point, wing, shot through drop.
 Breaks on command and hunts dead.
 He works at good range and honors other dogs on point.
-The quail represent his share of the harvest from the first field of the morning.
-We went on to get a sportsman's limit of six in the bag with two dropped and not recovered....
+Quail shown represent his share.
+We went on to get a sportsman's limit of six in bag with two dropped, not recovered....

 Drainage Cover & Crop Habitat

-Iowa quail hunts are along the shallow drains of the upper fringe of the Grand River watershed.
-These drains have infrequent woody cover from brush to the tallest of trees to be found.
-They include much weeds and prairie grass.
+Iowa quail hunts are along shallow drains of the upper fringe of the Grand River watershed.
+These drains have infrequent woody cover from brush to tallest of trees to be found.
+They include much weeds mixed in prairie grass.
 This combination of cover variety with its many irregularities make it necessary to walk every mile of it.
-That is to find the many spots that may appear no different to the hunter than the previous dozen but to quail are the ideal loafing spot.
+A requirement to find many spots which appear no different to hunters than any previous dozen but to quail are isolated ideal loafing spot.

-These quail hot spots once found may number from one to several on the same farm.
-Once a dog does go on point it is always a mystery up to the flush of if it is a covey, single or a pheasant.
-In each case the hunter can never anticipate which.
-If he does the bird more frequently than not will make him a liar.
+These quail hot spots once found may number from one to several on one farm.
+Once a dog does go on point it is always a mystery up to flush of if it is a covey, single or a pheasant.
+In each case hunters can never anticipate which.
+If he does more frequently than not will he will be wrong.

-For those hunters that seek a pure pheasant or quail hunt experience, Iowa is not the state of choice.
-While quail are present in good numbers, much of the same cover will hold pheasants.
+Those hunters who seek a pure pheasant or quail hunt experience, Iowa is not a state of choice.
+While quail are present in good numbers, much similar cover will hold pheasants.
 Quail only hunters that disdains pheasant should move south to our Missouri quail only region.

 Some days are very good.